-World-famous Medusas of Basilica Cistern
+World-famous Medusa Heads of Basilica Cistern

 The walk inside Basilica Cistern will take you to the Medusa statues at the end of the cistern.
 As these columns were brought from elsewhere, they have different lengths and a piece of stone was put under each column to bring every column to the same level.

 The statues of Medusa, a creature from the Greek mythology that turns anyone into stone who looks at it, were put under these columns to serve the same purpose.
-The Byzantine were quite religious people who attributed great importance to superstitions.
+The Byzantines were quite religious people who attributed great importance to superstitions.

-Therefore, neither of the Medusa statues were put facing visitors.
+Therefore, neither of the Medusa statues were put facing people.
 Instead, one of them faces upside down while the other one faces the side.
 This is by no means a coincidence and it stemmed from the fact that the builders of this cistern didn’t want people to come eye to eye with Medusa.

 The Streets of Istanbul